Last update: Richmond-upon-Thames residents are among the happiest in the UK. When you look at what the area has to offer, it’s not hard to see why.

 Photo credit: www.becomingraje.blogspot.com

 Richmond isn’t short of lovely delis and supermarkets, but if you’re pressed for time Whole Foods Market stocks pretty much everything under one roof.
-This American market chain specialises in healthy and organic foods, with a specialist butchers counter, fish counter, cheese counter and wide range of organic wines too.
+This American market chain specialises in healthy and organic foods, with a specialist counters for the butcher, fish and cheese, as well as a wide range of organic wines too.
 The salad, such and smoothie bars make it a great spot for a quick lunch too.Address: 1-3 George Street, Richmond, Greater London TW9 1ABPhone: 020 8334 4130

 Photo credit: www.matchesliving.com